 top of page

 In Cincinnati Opera's 2022 Summer Festival, Erin covered the role of Musetta in La bohème.
-In April 2022, Erin appeared as the soprano soloist in Beethoven's Mass in C with the University of Cincinnati's CCM Chorale and Chamber Orchestra.
-She was a Resident Artist with Tri-Cities Opera in its 2020-21 season, performing the role of Adina in The Elixir of Love, Francine in Monkey and Francine in the City of Tigers, and covering the role of Miranda in Miranda: A Steampunk VR Experience, the latter two works by composer Kamala Sankaram.
-She was to make her Tri-Cities Opera debut as Susanna in Le nozze di Figaro, Justice Ruth Bader Ginsburg in Scalia/ Ginsburg (Wang), and Clorinda in La cenerentola, but all were canceled due to the pandemic.
+Other operatic roles include: Miss Lightfoot in Fellow Travelers (Spears), Adina in The Elixir of Love (Donizetti), Francine in Monkey and Francine in the City of Tigers (Sankaram), Susanna in Le nozze di Figaro (Mozart), Zerlina in Don Giovanni (Mozart), Papagena, Pamina, and Second Spirit in Die Zauberflöte (Mozart), La Bergère in L’enfant et les sortileges (Ravel’s), and Casilda in The Gondoliers (Gilbert and Sullivan).
+In the 2020-2021 season, Erin was to make her Tri-Cities Opera debut as Susanna in Le nozze di Figaro (Mozart), Justice Ruth Bader Ginsburg in Scalia/ Ginsburg (Wang), and Clorinda in La cenerentola (Rossini), but all were canceled due to the pandemic.

 Reviews